SpectraLogic/python-can/doc/interfaces/neovi.rst

 Configuration
 -------------

-An example `can.ini` file for windows 7:
+An example `pycan.ini` file for windows 7:

 ::